hchan/tachyonsJourney/README.md

 wars of great forces (dark matter and dark energy).

 # Chapter 1 - She said Yes
 Tachyon wakes up finds himself amongst other Tachyon particles.
+They were all rather squished as if compressed in a single point in space, a singularity.

 Tachyon: "Hi, fancy meeting you here"
 Girl Tachyon: "Yeah, its cozy in here (blush)"
 Tachyon: "Hey, its a bit less crowded in over there, want to join me for a spin?"
-Girl Tachyon: "Yes ... (a bit reluctantly).
-YES (quite affirmatively after some thought)" But too late, for it then happened ... the Big Bang.
-Particles started flying around ... including the Girl Tachyon.
+Girl Tachyon: "Yes ... (a bit reluctantly).  *YES* (quite affirmatively after some thought)"

+But it was too late, for then, it happened ... the Big Bang.
+The singularity had exploded and particles started to fly outwards ... including the Girl Tachyon.
 Mission: Keep the Girl Tachyon in range.
 Game: Dodge asteroids as you try to keep up with the Girl Tachyon